-It is recognised that in order to support the business and its strategy, the Group must attract and retain people of a high calibre.
+It is recognised that in order to drive sustainable business performance and to execute the Group's strategic plan, the Group must attract and retain people of a high calibre.
 The Company has a Remuneration Policy in respect of directors, the CEO and certain senior management.
-The policy is set out as Appendix G to the Corporate Governance Code.
+The policy was revised in June 2022 and is set out as Appendix G to the Corporate Governance Code.

 In relation to the Group's senior executives, they are appointed by the CEO and their key performance indicators contain specific financial and other objectives.
 These KPIs are reviewed annually by the CEO and noted by the Remuneration Committee.
 The performance of the Group's senior executives against these objectives is evaluated annually.
-In accordance with the Remuneration Policy the relative weightings of the remuneration of the CEO and his direct reports who are Officers is as follows:
+In accordance with the Remuneration Policy the relative weightings of the remuneration of the CEO and his direct reports who are Officers in relation to FY2022 and approved by the Board was as follows: